-While there are still doubts about how existing EU self-employed in the UK will be treated under Brexit, there is some momentum to allow them to continue working under the same status as pre-Brexit if they have been in the UK for five years or more.
-The process may be more rigorous for those with less than five years, as they will no longer have an advantage over applicants from other countries.
+There are still doubts about how existing EU self-employed in the UK will be treated under Brexit.
+However, there is some momentum to allow them to continue working under the same status as pre-Brexit.
+This applies if they have been in the UK for five years or more.
+The process may be more rigorous for those with less than five years.
+This is because they will no longer have an advantage over applicants from other countries.

-Previously with ‘free movement’ rights, EU citizens did not need a work permit for the UK, but that may change with Brexit, along with some type of permission to reside in the UK.
-Contractors who have been working in the UK long term may have a registration certificate or permanent residence document, which could help document the time spent, but that won’t guarantee a right to work post-Brexit.
+Previously with ‘free movement’ rights, EU citizens did not need a work permit for the UK.
+However, that may change with Brexit, along with some type of permission to reside in the UK.
+Contractors who have been working in the UK long term may have a registration certificate or permanent residence document.
+This could help document the time spent, but that won’t guarantee a right to work post-Brexit.

 Contractors New to the UK